bryanlin39/dominion/README.md

 * Some action cards do not get discarded from hand after played.
 * Styling does not conform to the size of the div when the game ends.

-## Support and contact details
+## Support and Contact Details
-Contact Bryan with any and all complaints about the project or your life in general.
+Contact Bryan (bryanlin39@gmail.com) with any and all complaints about the project or your life in general.

 ### License
-*Copyright (c) 2017 Epicodus
+Copyright (c) 2017 Epicodus